milongo/leetcode-rust/README.md

 - Solutions are implemented in Rust and are named according to the problem's title on LeetCode.
 - Basic tests for each solution are implemented as a way to verify the solution.

+## Usage

+To use this repository, you must have Rust installed.
+See [rust installation instructions](https://doc.rust-lang.org/book/ch01-01-installation.html).
+To run the tests, execute `cargo test`.